-The movement in the allowance for impairment losses of trade receivables is as follows:
+The Group's trade receivables that are impaired at the reporting date and the reconciliation of movement in the impairment of trade receivables are as follows:

-G roup
+Group

-2021 2020 RM'000
+2022 2021

-RM'000
+RM'000 RM'000

-At 1 January 72 31
+At 1 January 33 72

 Charge for the financial year

-- individually assessed 9 46
+- individually assessed - 9

-Reversal of impairment loss (22) -
+Reversal of impairment loss (17) (22)

-Written off (26) (5)
+Written off (15) (26)

-At 31 December 33 72
+At 31 December 1 33

-- (b) Included in prepayments is an amount of RM1,015,600 (2020: Nil) represents the prepaid renovation cost for the office buildings. - (c) The amount due from a subsidiary is non-trade in nature, unsecured, non-interest bearing, repayable on demand and is expected to be settled in cash.
+- (b) Included in prepayments in the previous financial year is an amount of RM1,015,600 representing prepaid renovation cost for the office buildings. - (c) The amount due from a subsidiary is non-trade in nature, unsecured, non-interest bearing, repayable on demand and is expected to be settled in cash.

-The information about the credit exposures are disclosed in Note 32(i) to the financial statements.
+The information about the credit exposures is disclosed in Note 32(a).